grafana/jsonnet-libs/harbor-mixin/README.md

 and the following alerts:

-- ArgoAppOutOfSync
-- ArgoAppSyncFailed
+- HarborComponentStatus
-- ArgoAppMissing
+- HarborProjectQuataExceeded

-## ArgoCD Dashboard Overview
+## Harbor Dashboard Overview
-ArgoCD dashbaord provides details on the overall status of the ArgoCD applications including the health status and sync status.
-The dashboard includes visualizations for git requests, K8s API activity and overall cluster stats.
-Th dashbaord also has visualization for individual components of ArgoCD like RepoServer and Server
+Harbor dashbaord provides details on the overall status of the Harbor repository including the details about each project and artifcats.
+The dashboard includes visualizations for Harbor's Components metrics, along with key visualiozation like number of project, images, pulled images etc.

 #TODO screenshots

 ## Alerts Overview
-- ArgoAppOutOfSync: An ArgoCD application has status OutOfSync.
-- ArgoAppSyncFailed: Sync Operation has failed for an ArgoCD Application.
-- ArgoAppMissing: An ArgoCD application has status missing.
+- HarborComponentStatus: Status of Harbor components(Core, Registry, Database, JobService, Trivy, Notary and Redis )
+- HarborProjectQuataExceeded: Harbor Porject has exceeded the assigned project quota

 ## Tools
 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: